 Shared Session Select this option to allow Orchestrator to create only one connection to the vCloud Director instance.
 Type the credentials of a user who is a vCloud Director administrator.Note: If the authentication data comes from LDAP or Single Sign On, make sure the vCloud Directororganization is configured with the same LDAP or Single Sign On instance and the user is imported in this organization.

 - Select whether to use SAML authentication and provide the needed details.

 Option Description No Provides basic authentication Yes Provides SAML authentication

 - In the Organization text box, type the name of the organization that users can access, and click Submit.

-Type the name of a specific organization if you want administrators to be able to run only User API and Admin API operations in the specified organization.
+- Type the name of a specific organization if you want to enable administrators to run only User API and Admin API operations in the specified organization.

-- Repeat 4 through 16 for each vCloud Director instance.
+- Repeat Step 4 through Step 18 for each vCloud Director instance.